2023 Mississippi elections: General election

+Results

-State Treasurer
+State treasurer

-One-term Republican Incumbent David McRae was elected in 2019 with 60.8% of the vote.
-He has announced that he is seeking re-election, and is running unopposed in the Republican Primary.
+One-term Republican incumbent David McRae was elected in 2019 with 60.8% of the vote.
+He ran for re-election, and was unopposed in the Republican primary.

-McRae will face a rematch in the general election, as former Bolton Board of Aldermans Member Addie Lee Green was the only Democrat to announce a run.
+McRae faced a rematch in the general election, as former member of the Bolton Board of Aldermen Addie Lee Green was the only Democrat to announce a run.
 Lee Green received 39.2% of the vote in 2019.